wocommunity/wonder/Common/Frameworks/WOOgnl/Documentation/README-HelperFunctions.txt

 === Gotchas ===
-Because the registry depends on the type of the object to find the appropriate helper instance, if the value is null, it will not be able to find a helper instance.

 If you use WOLips, you should go to Windows=>Preferences=>WOLips=>WOD Editor and add pipe, open paren, and close paren to the list of valid wod binding characters.